dirac-institute/sorcha/README.md

 * When making a pull request that closes an issue, cite the issue ticket in the pull request summary

 ## Installation

+We have some basic instructions below, but the best place to go is our documentation pages: https://survey-simulator-post-processing.readthedocs.io/en/latest/

 Set up a conda environment and activate:
 ```
 conda create -n survey_sim_pp python=3.8 pip